skip-mev/block-sdk/tests/app/README.md

 ### Match Handlers

 Match handlers are responsible for matching transactions to lanes.
 Each lane should have a unique match handler.
-We want each lane to be mutually exclusive, so we create a match handler that matches transactions that belong in the lane and do not match with any of the other lanes.
+By default, we recommend that the default lane be the last lane in your application.
+This is because the default lane matches all transactions that do not match to any of the other lanes.
+If you want to have a lane after the default lane, please see the section below.

-For example, the default match handler provided by the Block SDK matches all transactions to the lane.
-However, if we want to ignore transactions that would match to the `MEV` and `Free` lanes, we utilize `base.NewMatchHandler`.
-This allows us to input our match handler and all other match handlers we want to ignore.
+#### (OPTIONAL) Having Lanes after the Default Lane

+If you want to have lanes after the default lane, you will need to utilize the `base.NewMatchHandler` function.
+This function allows you to construct a match handler that can ignore other lane's match handlers.

+For example, if we wanted the free and MEV lanes to be processed after the default lane - default, MEV, free - we can do the following:

 ```go
 // Create the final match handler for the default lane.